Chiari Malformation Type I in Children

 no symptoms, but a syrinx.

-keeping a close watch on the problem with a special type of MRI called cine phase
+watch on the problem with a special type of MRI called cine phase contrast.
+This

-contrast.
-This helps look for blocked spinal fluid flow.
-Your child may need surgery,
+helps look for blocked spinal fluid flow.
+Your child may need surgery, based on the

 -